Connect with others who understand.

 How Do Boils Fill With Blood?

 It’s essential to note that the color and consistency of fluid may vary from person to person and flare-up to flare-up.
 Seeing blood in an intact boil or bleeding after a lesion has broken open can be concerning.
-It’s first important to understand how this symptom occurs to know what to do about it.
+It’s first important to understand how this symptom occurs and what to do about it.

 Blood-filled lesions may occur due to various reasons.
 These include: